MLChain/MLChain/web/README.md

 yarn install --frozen-lockfile
 ```

 Then, configure the environment variables.
 Create a file named `.env.local` in the current directory and copy the contents from `.env.example`.
-Modify the values of these environment variables according to your requirements:
+Momlchain the values of these environment variables according to your requirements:

 ```
 # For production release, change this to PRODUCTION